-"Dear me! who could have done this!
+"Dear me! who could have done this?
 How did these come here?
 Alice, do you know any thing about it?
-For she saw that Alice, who was the only one hardly seemed to study them, however. but sat with her head on her hand, looking vacantly before her
+For she saw that Alice, who was the only one that had not laughed, was just on the point of speaking.